JamesRobionyRogers/Project-ANDIE/README.md

 - **Access:** Located under the `Colour` menu.
 - **Testing:** Used `PixelPeek` to check the correct alpha values were bing applied.
 The `PixelPeek` was first used on the mask then the applied image.
 When testing if the mask was being scaled correctly the mask was returned instead of the main image.
 - **Limitations:** When saving operations to file, a copy of the pixel values as an argb array is used because BufferedImages aren't serializable.
 This leads to large ops files.
 An alternative is to create a relative link to the mask file and throw errors if/when they're not present.
+---
+### ToolBar
+- **Contributors:** James Robiony-Rogers
+- **Description:**  ANDIE now has a repositionable toolbar for common operations.
+You can drag the toolbar to any side of the window as well as pop it out of the window entirely.
+Simply drag it using the double lines at the top of the toolbar.
+- **Access:** Located on the left side of the ANDIE window
+- **Testing:** Below are the test cases used to test the toolbar:
+  - ***Repositioning:*** Drag the toolbar using the double lines at the top.
+  - ***Disabled Buttons:*** Exit out the open image window and try using the buttons
+  - ***Enabled Buttons:*** Open an image and try using some of the common operations
+- **Limitations:**
+---

 </details>